 Now, as an Evangelical Christian, I hear a lot less about the saints and their stories.
 Should they be forgotten?
 Historically they have had a huge impact on the Church--no matter what church you attend.
 Maybe it's a good thing to learn about these early Christians, and look into how they lived their lives and the many contributions they made to the Church as well as society.
 As I think about saints, the following verse from Hebrews 12:1 comes to mind:

 Therefore, since we are surrounded by so great a cloud of witnesses, let us also lay aside every weight, and sin which clings so closely, and let us run with endurance the race that is set before us.

 While we are all apart of Christ's royal priesthood (1 Peter 2:9), All Saints Day gives us an opportunity to remember Christians, throughout history, who have helped advance the Gospel and the Kingdom of God.

 Maybe this year our kids can learn a little more about All Saints Day, and how many of these ordinary people, as ordinary as you or I, made the ultimate sacrifice because of their faith in Jesus Christ.
 This week, leading up to All Saints Day on November 1, here are a few incredible stories of brothers and sisters in Christ who have had such an impact on the world and the church:

-Lisa Strnad is a weekly contributor to the What's in the Bible and JellyTelly blogs.
-She is a homeschooling mom of two, who works independent contractor in Christian media as a writer, marketing consultant, and public relations specialist.
+Lisa Strnad is an independent contractor in Christian media as a writer, marketing consultant, and public relations specialist.
 She speaks to Christian women's groups on the issues of motherhood, home schooling and raising a child with special needs.
 Lisa and her family make their home in Nashville.

 Newland, Mary Reed.
 "All Hallows' Eve."
 Chapter 19 in The Year and Our Children (P.J.
 Kenedy and Sons, 1956): 270-278.